Definition

 Several powerful, record-setting DDoS attacks were observed in late 2016 and later traced to a brand of malware known as Mirai.

-Mirai malware was designed to scan the internet for unsecured devices, while also avoiding IP addresses belonging to major corporations and government agencies.
-After it identified an unsecured device, the malware attempted to log in using common default passwords.
+The traffic produced by the DDoS attack came from various connected devices, including wireless routers and closed-circuit television cameras.
+Mirai malware was designed to scan the internet for unsecured devices while also avoiding IP addresses belonging to major corporations and government agencies.
+After identifying an unsecured device, the malware attempted to log in using common default passwords.
 If necessary, the malware resorted to brute-force attacks to guess passwords.

 Once a device was compromised, it connected to C&C infrastructure and could divert varying amounts of traffic toward a DDoS target.
-Devices that were infected often still continued functioning normally, making it difficult to detect Mirai botnet activity.
+Devices that were infected often still continued functioning normally, making it challenging to detect Mirai botnet activity.

 The Mirai source code was later released to the public, enabling anyone to use the malware to create botnets by targeting poorly protected IoT devices.

-This was last updated in March 2021
+This was last updated in February 2025

-Continue Reading About botnet
+Continue Reading About What is a botnet?

 Dig Deeper on Threats and vulnerabilities